wdawson/okta.github.io/_source/_posts/2019-03-05-spring-boot-migration.md

 </dependencies>
 ```

-We're down to 2 dependencies while keeping the code for our Resource Server exactly the same.
+You're down to 2 dependencies while keeping the code for your Resource Server exactly the same.

-Let's take a look at the `application.yml`:
+Take a look at the `application.yml`:

 ```
 okta: